Mark Andrews Player Prop Bets for NFL Week 7 | Baltimore vs. Cincinnati 10/24/2021

 Season Stats

-- Andrews has put together a 468-yard season on 34 catches with three touchdowns so far.
-He has been targeted 44 times and averages 78.0 receiving yards.
+- Andrews has hauled in 468 yards (on 34 catches) with three touchdowns.
+He's been targeted 44 times, and is averaging 78.0 yards per game.

-- With six targets in the red zone this season, Andrews has been on the receiving end of 24.0% of his team's 25 red zone pass attempts.
+- Andrews has seen the ball thrown his way six times in the red zone this season, 24.0% of his team's 25 red zone pass attempts.

-- The Ravens have called a pass in 50.5% of their plays from scrimmage this year while staying on the ground 49.5% of the time.
+- The Ravens have called a pass in 50.5% of their plays from scrimmage this year while running the ball 49.5% of the time.
 This offensive attack ranks eighth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Andrews' matchup with the Bengals.